Himeji Plant

 ProductsAcrylic acid, acrylates, maleic anhydride, superabsorbent polymers, resin modifiers, electronic information materials, De-NOx catalysts, dioxins decomposition catalysts, and other products

-Occupational safety and healthZero injuries with loss of workdays, four injuries without loss of workdays
+Occupational safety and healthOne injury with lost workdays, four injuries without lost workdays

 (including contractors)

-Process safety and disaster preventionZero Class A and Class B process safety accidents
+Process safety and disaster preventionZero Class A process safety accidents, one Class B process safety accident

 “Demand Response (DR)” has been attracting attention as a method of adjusting the supply-demand balance of electric power as the introduction of renewable energy sources, which are unstable in terms of power generation, expands.
 As one of its social contribution activities, Himeji Plant has concluded a contract with a DR aggregator* and has been participating in DR on an ongoing basis since FY2021.
 When the supply-demand balance of electric power becomes tight due to extreme heat, severe winter, or bad weather, the plant will contribute to stabilizing the supply-demand balance of electric power by reducing the amount of power received from the power grid based on requests from the DR aggregator, utilizing excess power generation capacity.